 Improving user manuals with SME’s

 Technical translation services can connect you with an SME who is capable of extracting the intended meaning from the original document and deliver it with enhanced clarity in the target language.
 He or she will understand the subject well enough to recognize when an explanation is insufficient or irrelevant for end users, and can make any necessary refinements.
 Essentially, an SME translator may need to perform two technical translations:

 - one from the original language to the target language.

-A strong relationship between the manufacturer and the LSP that allows two-way communication and collaboration can significantly streamline the document translation process.
-LSPs can help by:
+A strong relationship that allows two-way communication and collaboration between the manufacturer and the technical translation service can significantly streamline the document translation process.
+Technical translation services can help by: